hzhang17/ANLY502-Project/README.md

 |  BAYN   |      0.004086     |    0.005276    |

 Table 1.
 Result Table
-* As we can see in the table above, the recurrent neural network model performs relatively well among all companies.
+* As we can see in the table above, **the recurrent neural network model performs relatively well among all companies**.
 It is relatively stable, in other words, its performance does not depend on industry.
 Also, mean square errors of the RNN model are small numerically.
 For the XGB regressor  model, it performs well for certain companies and industries.
 For example, it performs well for the heavy industry, which is the top subsection of the table above.
 However, it yields large mean square error Amazon and some other companies.
 * The reason why we choose stocks based on industries is that we strongly believe that companies within the same industry will have a similar trend in stock price.
 As we can see in the table above, both two models perform well for heavy industry and financial industry.
 It could be the case that these two industries will not be influenced dramatically by external factors.
 For example, a drastic economic downturn could possibly affect the shopping behavior of ordinary people.
 However, people still need to go to the bank and save their money in saving accounts.
 * We would recommend using the RNN model for general purposes because it is more stable.
 Also, the XGB regressor model is useful for certain industries.